gmrodrigues/TaskPooler/README.md

 # TaskPooler
-Put threads in a pool and execute in n slots
+Put threads in a pool and execute a given number of tasks at same time

 ```
         TaskPool taskPool = new TaskPool(2); //Create a task pool with capacity or running 2 tasks at same time